tarwn/lessthandot-hugo/blogs/content/posts/2013-03-12-using-select-in-views-gotcha.md

 date: 2013-03-12T12:06:00+00:00
 ID: 2029
 excerpt: |
-  If ever a DBA walked up a mountain and came back down with two stones that had 10 commandments written on them, “thou shalt not use SELECT *” would be one of them.
+  If ever a DBA walked up a mountain and came back down with two stones that had 10 commandments written on them, "thou shalt not use SELECT *" would be one of them.
   However, that same DBA would turn around and within 5 minutes use it themselves!
 url: /index.php/datamgmt/dbadmin/using-select-in-views-gotcha/
 views: